AnovuyoNotsonono/NGS/SARS-COV-2_Drug_Resistance_Analysis/report.md

 The reference for coordinates of the orf1ab polyprotein, which contains PLpro, was obtained from NCBI Reference Sequence: YP_009724389.1.
 The residue span of PLpro was determined by aligning the PLpro fasta sequence from the reference using BLAST against the PDB structure 8UOB, corresponding to the known PLpro structure.

-Sequencing Data Processing
+*Sequencing Data Processing*

+The raw sequencing dataset used in this study was downloaded from NCBI SRA, including Tiled_ClickSeq experiments for SARS-CoV-2:

+SRR25743479_1.fastq.gz / SRR25743479_2.fastq.gz

+SRR25743480_1.fastq.gz / SRR25743480_2.fastq.gz

+SRR25743481_1.fastq.gz / SRR25743481_2.fastq.gz

+SRR25743503_1.fastq.gz / SRR25743503_2.fastq.gz

-Raw sequencing data were processed using Nextflow with the nf-core/viralrecon pipeline:
+These paired-end reads were processed using Nextflow with the nf-core/viralrecon pipeline:

 ```bash
 nextflow run nf-core/viralrecon \
   -profile conda \